Ramnadi

-Ramnadi is a river in Pune District and is a tributary of Mula.
-It originates in the Sahyadris near Kathpewadi, north-west of Pune city.
+The Ramnadi is a river in Pune District and is a tributary of the Mula.
+It originates in the Sahyadris near Khatpewadi, north-west of Pune city.
 The river flows through the Bhugaon, Bhukum, Bavdhan, Pashan, Baner and Aundh areas of Pune city.
 It is defined as a brook by the Pune Municipal Corporation (PMC).

 The width of the river channel has decreased due to illegal constructions and dumping of construction debris.
 These constructions are yet to be removed.
 Many rallies have been held to save the river.
 However, it has been turned into a sewage canal due to dumping of garbage on its banks.
 Many local residents are in fact unaware of the river's existence.
-At present the condition of river is like a nullaha.
-Hence the PMC has undertaken a project to beautify this river.
+Due to the river's deteriorating condition, the PMC has undertaken a project to beautify this river.
 The proposal includes development of a garden along the banks of the river.

 The Pashan Lake and Manas lake are the major water bodies on the river basin.

 Watershed

-The river originates in the western ghats at an elevation of 957 m above sea level.
+The river originates in the Western Ghats at an elevation of 957 m above sea level.
 It then flows in the north-west direction eventually merging with the Mula River at an elevation of 550 m.
 The villages Bhukum, Bhugaon and Pirangut along with the Bavdhan, Aundh, Pashan and Karvenagar suburbs of Pune lie in the Ramnadi watershed.
 Major water bodies on the river basin are Pashan Lake and Manas lake both of which are man-made.

+The Jarseshwar Temple, Rameshwar Temple, Wakeshwar Temple, Someshwar Temple are historical temples located on the banks of the river.